- Global Cartel Defense and Coordination

 When your business is facing multiple investigations of cartel conduct across the globe, you need lawyers with the right experience in coordinating the company’s defense.
 This requires knowledge of the cartel laws and procedures in multiple countries, experience in front of international competition agencies and a proven record of coordination with counsel throughout the world.
 Vinson & Elkins lawyers have the requisite experience and the record, having successfully defended numerous companies in multi-national enforcement actions.

-More the 30 countries have active cartel enforcement agencies with the authority to severely penalize companies accused of cartel behavior.
+More than 30 countries have active cartel enforcement agencies with the authority to severely penalize companies accused of cartel behavior.
 In today’s global economy, goods are shipped throughout the world.
 Cartel conduct in one country therefore can have serious repercussions in jurisdictions throughout the world, sparking investigations by multiple countries.
-The most prominent jurisdictions investigating cartels throughout the world are the United States, Canada, the European Commission, Brazil, Japan, China, Australia, South Korea, the United Kingdom, and Taiwan.
+The most prominent jurisdictions investigating cartels throughout the world are the United States, Canada, the European Union, Brazil, Japan, China, Australia, South Korea, the United Kingdom, and Taiwan.
 Our lawyers have successfully represented clients in cartel investigations involving all of those countries.

 Our work for clients has many layers: We work with companies at the outset of investigations, handling the defense of grand jury investigations in the U.S. and responding to dawn raids in other jurisdictions.
 We quickly and efficiently conduct internal investigations to understand the scope of the potential problems a client faces.
 We advise on worldwide leniency strategies.
 We represent our clients throughout all phases of investigations, coordinating with local counsel in jurisdictions throughout the world.
 We are committed to providing our clients with the best cartel defense strategy to resolve multiple investigations on favorable terms.